pantrypoints/sp/content/en/research/countries/china/xi/chapter-12f.md

 The assessment of ecological civilization construction is an important basis for the reward, punishment and promotion of leading groups and leading cadres at all levels, and an important part of the performance assessment of cadres of party and government organs in the new era.
-In December 2016, the General Office of the Central Committee of the Communist Party of China and the General Office of the State Council issued the Measures for the Evaluation and Assessment of Ecological Civilization Construction Goals, after which the National Development and Reform Commission, the National Bureau of Statistics, the Ministry of Ecology and Environment, and the
+In December 2016, the General Office of the Central Committee of the CCP and the General Office of the State Council issued the Measures for the Evaluation and Assessment of Ecological Civilization Construction Goals, after which the National Development and Reform Commission, the National Bureau of Statistics, the Ministry of Ecology and Environment, and the